kitamura-felipe/adhesin_finder/README.md

   5. Wait a few seconds.
   6. **Download** the "query.out" file.
 This is the file with the results.

-* **Command-line** in unix based OS:
+* **Command-line** in Ubuntu/RHEL:
   1. **Clone** this repo.
   2. Put your protein sequence in a file named **"query.dat"**, inside the SPAAN root folder.
-This should be a FASTA format.
+It should be in FASTA format.
   3. **Run**: "./askquery"
   4. After a few seconds, your result will be in the **"query.out"** file.